mitnk/cicada/docs/install.md

 First download the latest right binary for your system from [Release Page](https://github.com/mitnk/cicada/releases).

-Move it to right place and add runable permisson:
+Move it to the right place and add executable permission:

 ```
 # on Mac